How to Understand Political Jargon Related to Globalization

 When you are pro-native population, and anti-others, out of reason or prejudice, warranted or not, you are being a Nativist.
 See arguments often used in defense of Nativist policies.

-TIP: Nationalism is just a form of nativism that specifically indicates an allegiance to a nation or region.
+What is Nationalism?
+Nationalism is just a form of nativism that specifically indicates an allegiance to a nation or region.
 Nativism is a broad term that describes a native population and can include a sub-group like class, political affiliation, race, or religion.
 Nativists and Nationalists can sometimes be the same, like with WWII German NAZIs, but they are unique terms.
 Consider the Confederates were Nativists trying to secede because they didn’t want “Big Government” telling them what to do.
 They weren’t strictly Nationalists (at least not Union Nationalists), but they were Nativist.
 This is to say Nationalism is allegiance to a nation, nativism is an allegiance to a culture.

 Samurai, Daimyo, Matthew Perry, and Nationalism: Crash Course World History #34